nazime1/Principles-of-Software/docs/patterns.md

 ### Facade

-In the **Facade** pattern, <span style="color:blue;">one class has a method that calls several other classes to achieve complex goals</span>.
+In the **Facade** pattern, <span style="color:#0091ff;">one class has a method that calls several other classes to achieve complex goals</span>.
 The pattern is useful for providing a unified interface to a set of interfaces in a subsystem; a facade defines a higher-level interface that makes the subsystem easier to use.
 This design pattern uses no polymorphism, so use this class if extending classes is difficult, impossible, or clunky.

 Below are four classes: `FacadeCuppaMaker.java`, the facade in the system, and the three classes it interfaces: `FacadeTeaCup.java`, `FacadeWater.java`, and `FacadeTeaBag.java`.
 Take note of the method `FacadeCuppaMaker.java` uses to instantiate all these objects: